Lakshman2806/DeadLine/README.md

 # Deadline Helper
 A basic mern app that was made while trying to learn MERN stack.
 Until now it just stores user specific deadlines and displays them.
 It also has a login and register page.
 U can also delete, edit, and add deadlines.
 ## Requirements and installation
-clone the repository or download it and first run n
+clone the repository or download it and first run
 ```
 npm install
 ```
  and then cd into the server
 ```
 npm install
 ```

 ## Running the app